 Boating at Eagle Nest

 Boat rentals are available at the marina.
 However, if shore fishing is your thing, you’ll be happy to know that a quick 1000-yard walk around the perimeter of the lake will usually get you out of sight from any fishing neighbors.
 The Eagle Nest Fly Shack offers fishing guide services, so you can get a local’s know-how and secrets on bait, technique, and results.
 This guided trip will provide you with local insight, as well as an insulated and heated ice fishing tent, a gas-powered auger, rods, reels, lures, and even snacks.
 You can book a 4-hour, half-day fishing trip for 1-3 people, ranging from $220 to $340 or a full 7-hour day for 1-3 people, ranging $320 to $440.
 They’ll also do multi-day trips for large groups.

 Fishing at Eagle Nest

 If you prefer to do your fishing on your own, we still recommend a quick stop by the Eagle Nest Fly Shack.
-The staff of the Fly Shack are incredibly knowledgeable and helpful.
+The staff of the Fly Shack is incredibly knowledgeable and helpful.
 They’re not going to give you information they’ve heard or read.
-Their 411 is first hand.
-The supplies and tackle offered in the shack are top-notch and will be the favored choices for the waters of Eagle Nest Lake.
+Their 411 is first-hand.
+The supplies and tackle offered in the shack are top-notch and will be the favored choice for the waters of Eagle Nest Lake.
 They even have an after-hours service for any anglers who head out early and return late.
 A sign hangs on the door to the Fly Shack, providing you with a phone number to call if you need any tackle after-hours.
 The staff will go above and beyond to make sure your fishing experience on Eagle Nest Lake is memorable.
 Check out their Facebook page for the most up-to-date information and pics of their latest catches.